EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-1_configuring_storage_policy.md

-# Lab 1: Configuring Storage Policy for the Battery Data
+# Lab 1: Configuring the Storage Policy for the Battery Data

-EnOS Time Series Database (TSDB) provides a variety of storage options for you to store important and frequently-accessed business data.
-Through configuring storage policies, time-series data can be routed to different datastores based on data types and storage time, thus reducing data storage costs and enhancing data access efficiency.
+The EnOS Time Series Database (TSDB) provides a variety of storage options for you to store important and frequently-accessed business data.
+Through the configuring of storage policies, time-series data can be routed to different datastores based on data types and storage time, thus reducing data storage costs and enhancing data access efficiency.

-**Important Notes**: By default, the uploaded data will is not stored in TSDB.
-You must configure data storage policy before the data is uploaded to EnOS Cloud.
+**Note**: By default, the uploaded data is not stored in TSDB.
+You must configure the data storage policy before the data is uploaded to EnOS Cloud.

-In this lab, configure a storage policy for the following measuring points that are defined in the **SmartBattery_Demo** model.
+In this lab, we will configure a storage policy for the following measurement points that are defined in the **SmartBattery_Demo** model.

 | Measuring Point  | Storage Type | Description                                                  |
 | ---------------- | ------------ | ------------------------------------------------------------ |